At-Num/At-Num.github.io/content/edu/content-creator.md

 - outlines legal compliance with the license (so free to share and use)
 - shows the Remote Learning ecosystem wrt Content Creator
 - introduces Lecture Studio and BigBlueButton
-- introduces meetushere and how to use Content Creator with meetushere
+- introduces [meetushere](https://meetushere.com) and how to use it with Content Creator
 - introduces AtNum

 see download and install below to access Content Creator